jaypunekar/Machine-Learning-Specialization/README.md

 # Machine-Learning-Specialization
-Linear Regression, Logistic Regression From Scratch
+Implementation of Linear Regression and Logistic Regression From Scratch